SC-Swiderski-LLC/TicketMaker/README.md

 ## Overview

-**TicketMaker** is a Python application designed to simplify creating support tickets in a Freshdesk system.
-This repository contains the full version of the application:
+**TicketMaker** is a standalone Windows application designed to simplify creating support tickets in a Freshdesk system.
+This repository contains the full version of the application.

 ### Features